 Are you worried about weight gain?

 As an influencer am I worried about gaining weight?
 No. If anything, my brand has been a platform for accepting your body type at all stages and nourishing it the best you can while putting your health first.
-As a women who grew up in the US surrounded by magazines of skinny tall white women who “bounce back” 2 weeks postpartum am I worried about weight gain?
+As a woman who grew up in the US surrounded by magazines of skinny tall white women who “bounce back” 2 weeks postpartum am I worried about weight gain?
 Yeah, kinda.

 Seeing your body change is hard.
 I’m on track to gain 1-2 pounds a week as recommended by my doctor.
 I’m shorter so the weight will probably show up more and it’ll take time to get back (if I can get back) to where I was before.
-Which if i’m completely honest wasn’t like it was the best shape of my life either.
+Which if I’m completely honest wasn’t like it was the best shape of my life either.
 We are always the toughest critics of ourselves.

 What’s the first thing you bought for the baby?

 I waited a really long time to buy anything.
-See below for why, but Sahir and I bought a pair of white gender neutral baby converse for our gender reveal pictures.
+See below for why, but Sahir and I bought a pair of white gender-neutral baby converse for our gender reveal pictures.

 What was the most stressful thing about the first trimester?

 That you never see your doctor.
 First of all, your pregnancy won’t be confirmed until 8-10 weeks depending on when you get an appointment.
 My doctor saw me at 9.
 So you’re just thinking, I think I’m pregnant but can someone confirm this?
 You have a million questions and you rarely see your doctor.
-At my 12 week appt we did another ultrasound to test for the fold on the back of the neck, so I went to the hospital ultrasound clinic that the doctor partners with.
+At my 12 week appt, we did another ultrasound to test for the fold on the back of the neck, so I went to the hospital ultrasound clinic that the doctor partners with.
 So I saw my doctor, once.

 What was the most surprising thing about the first trimester?

 First of all, I gave like 11 vials of blood 🙈 and then I had to wait to get the results.
-We did the expansive carrier screening, this means they checked for 288 rare diseases.
+We did the expansive carrier screening, which means they checked for 288 rare diseases.
 What I didn’t know before is that it’s very likely that everyone is a carrier for at least one.

 What does this mean?
-It means that If have a recessive gene disease, it’s only a problem if I have it and Sahir has it too.
+It means that If have a recessive gene-disease, it’s only a problem if I have it and Sahir has it too.